-12. Following blood center procedures, mix blood and anticoagulant in the primary container immediately and at several intervals during collection.
+12. Mix blood and anticoagulant in the primary container immediately, at several intervals during collection, and immediately after collection.

 13. Following blood center procedures, hermetically seal the tubing between the sampling site and the Y-junction to maintain sterility of the blood collection system prior to removing blood samples.

 - Do not proceed with the remaining steps until the tubing leading to the sample pouch is hermetically sealed between the sampling site and the Y-junction.
 To maintain the whole blood collection container as a closed system, the tubing between the sample pouch and Y-junction must be hermetically sealed prior to inserting the access device into the sampling site.
 Failure to do so may lead to contamination of the whole blood collection.